wexlergroup/wexlergroup.github.io/_pages/research.md

 address these challenges from different angles:
 {: .text-justify}

 1. To develop state-of-the-art computational techniques for the realistic modeling of materials interfaces
 2. To provide fundamental understanding and design principles for sustainable H<sub>2</sub> production and controllable CO<sub>2</sub> conversion
 3. To improve solar-cell efficiency via chemical modification and interfacial engineering
 4. To create efficient machine learning tools for the accurate simulation and rational design of ferroelectric energy harvesters

 {% include feature_row %}

+## Computing Resources

+{% include feature_row id="feature_row2" type="left" %}